44 Newquay to Perranporth

 Gannel Estuary and Crantock Bay

-On the right, the ferry and tidal footbridge below the Fern Pit Café, the river flowing around the steep north bank and into Crantock Bay.
+3 On the right, the ferry and tidal footbridge below the Fern Pit Café.
+The river flows around the steep north bank and into Crantock Bay.

-Crantock Bay, looking back from Pentire Point West.
+6 Crantock Bay, looking back from Pentire Point West

 Holywell Bay

-At the bottom of the cliffs, somewhere below the two wind-battered walkers (they were here because Holywell Bay was a filming location for House of the Dragon, the prequel to Game of Thrones), is St Cuthbert's Cave with a holy well inside it, accessible only at low tide.
-I came too late.
+At the bottom of the cliffs, somewhere below the two wind-battered walkers (they were here because Holywell Bay was a filming location for House of the Dragon, the prequel to Game of Thrones), is a cave with pools into which water drips from above, accessible only at low tide – not necessarily the eponymous holy well, as there are others locally.
+I came at the wrong state of the tide to see the cave.

 Penhale Point